 No. The question regarding the Utah Government Records Access Management Act (GRAMA) relates to your documents submitted in the application process.
 If you claim business confidentiality your financial documents submitted in the application will be prohibited from release in the event of a record request relating to your application.
 Claiming business confidentiality will not negatively affect your application.

-An applicant who meets eligibility requirements will receive between 50% and 100% of up to two months of its business lease amount, not to exceed $15,000 for a single location.
-A business with more than one location may receive up to $30,000, with no more than $5,000 per month for anyone location.
+An applicant who meets eligibility requirements will receive between 50% and 100% of up to three months of its business lease or mortgage amount with no more than $5,000 per month for anyone location.
 The percentage will be based on a formula that takes into account the company’s loss of gross revenue.

-Grant amounts will be 1) 100% of monthly rent with a monthly gross revenue loss of 45% or more, or 2) 50% of monthly rent with a monthly gross revenue loss between 30% and 44%.
+Grant amounts will be 1) 100% of monthly rent or mortgage with a monthly gross revenue loss of 45% or more, or 2) 50% of monthly rent or mortgage with a monthly gross revenue loss between 30% and 44%.

 To protect the security of your business and its financial documents, we ask you to only upload your documents to the secure application (login credentials from the Bridge Loan are the same for the Commercial Rental Assistance Program).
 You can access the application after our team has verified your business and sent you login credentials.
 If you did not submit all the required documentation your application may be considered incomplete and therefore ineligible.
 Please verify that all documents are current prior to submitting your application.